-A Subtitle 25 variance statement of justification (SOJ) dated July 2, 2024, was submitted for review with this PPS.
-The SOJ requested the removal of two specimen trees identified as ST-27 and ST-28.
+A Subtitle 25 variance statement of justification (SOJ) dated July 2, 2024, was submitted for review with this application.
+The SOJ requests the removal of two specimen trees identified as ST-27 and ST-28.
 The two trees were reviewed with prior PPS 4-11004 and the Planning Board approved a variance for their removal.
-The subject PPS (4-23040) supersedes the prior approval within its boundaries, and results in the need to request a new variance for the removal of ST-27 and ST-28 with this PPS.
-These specimen trees are to be removed for the development of the site and associated infrastructure.
+The subject PPS (4-23040) supersedes the prior approval within its boundaries, and results in the need to request a new variance for the removal of ST-27 and ST-28 with this application.
+These specimen trees are proposed for removal for the development of the site and associated infrastructure.
 The subject PPS is centrally located in the middle of the Stephen's Crossing development, and well within the previously approved limits of disturbance.